Applying To: Liquor Control Officer

 Incumbents in this position are responsible for enforcing liquor laws and ordinances.
 Duties include investigating complaints, performing inspections, issuing summons and subpoenas, testifying in public hearings and in court, making arrests and seizing evidence.
 Positions require night, weekend and holiday assignments.
 Candidates must provide their availability for night and weekend assignments on the Availability Section of the Employment Application.

 For an additional description of this position, please refer to the classification specification for Liquor Control Officer

-A Bachelor’s degree in Criminal Justice Administration, Law Enforcement, or closely related field; OR an Associate’s degree in Criminal Justice Administration, Law Enforcement, or a closely related field; plus two years of recent experience in law enforcement or a related investigative field.
+An Associates' degree in Criminal Justice Administration, Law Enforcement, or closely related field; OR two years of recent experience in law enforcement or a related investigative field.
 OR an equivalent combination of education, training and experience.

 Age: Due to Federal and State regulations, applicants must be at least 21 years of age at the time of filing application.

 Licenses: Applicants must possess and maintain all of the following while employed by the City of St. Louis: a uniform-exempt St. Louis Private Security Officer License and a valid Missouri driver's license.
 Applicants who do not possess a uniform-exempt St. Louis Private Security Officer License must obtain it before completion of their working test period.
 Please note type of licenses, numbers and expiration dates on the Employment Application.